Skip to main content

 Please note that holiday pay can only be disbursed on your regular payday.
 For instance, if you typically receive payment on Fridays, any holiday pay requests will also be processed on that day.
 If you decide to leave SmartWork, any accumulated holiday pay balances will be paid out to you.

 It is important to mention that any remaining funds must be paid out within the same year they were accrued.
-Our holiday year aligns with the calendar year, from October to September, rather than the tax year.
+Our holiday year aligns with the calendar year, rather than the tax year.

 If you have any inquiries or require further assistance regarding holiday pay and its procedures, please do not hesitate to contact our compliance team.
 They are available to provide guidance and address any concerns you may have.

-What are the differences between holiday pay options, and what are the consequences of choosing either option?
+What are the consequences of choosing either option?

 Your contract rate already includes a percentage for holiday pay.
 You decide how to receive this portion of your income.